 - Move your car and other items out of the garage: Before you begin conducting garage door maintenance, move your car or any large items that might get in the way out of the garage.
 You’ll have enough room to work, and you’ll be able to easily reach different components of your garage door system for maintenance.

 - Listen to the door: One of the biggest clues that your garage door needs maintenance is loud noises during operation.
 When your garage door isn’t lubricated, aligned or balanced, you may hear grating or scraping noises.
 Your door should be relatively quiet as it opens or closes.
 If you notice it making odd noises it didn’t make before, it’s time for maintenance and, in some cases, repairs.

 - Be careful: Garage door systems are under extreme tension.
 Attempting to do any maintenance on garage door springs or certain components could lead to damaging your door.
 It often causes injury or damage to you and anything you keep in your garage.
 Conduct maintenance carefully, wearing safety glasses and sticking to areas like tracks and leaving delicate components to the professionals.

 Contact RCS Garage Doors for Preventative Maintenance Today

 If you found problems with your garage door during maintenance or aren’t sure where to begin, RCS Garage Doors can help.
-We’re based in Charlotte, North Carolina, and we extend our service to homeowners throughout North and South Carolina.
+We’re based in Charlotte, North Carolina, and we extend our service to businesses and homeowners throughout North and South Carolina.
 Our expert technicians are ready to conduct preventative maintenance and any necessary repairs for your garage door.
 And if your garage door or opener is beyond repair, we have an array of garage door styles to suit your home’s facade and reliable residential garage door openers.